michelou/dotty-pandoc/docs/docs/reference/other-new-features/kind-polymorphism.md

 `AnyKind` plays a special role in Scala's subtype system: It is a supertype of all other types no matter what their kind is.
 It is also assumed to be kind-compatible with all other types.
 Furthermore, `AnyKind` is treated as a higher-kinded type (so it cannot be used as a type of values), but at the same time it has no type parameters (so it cannot be instantiated).

-**Note**: This feature is considered experimental but stable and it can be disabled under compiler flag (i.e. `-Yno-kind-polymorphism`).
+**Note:** This feature is considered experimental but stable and it can be disabled under compiler flag (i.e. `-Yno-kind-polymorphism`).